 Just because a product comes from Mother Nature doesn’t necessarily make it safe to use.

-The U.S. Food and Drug Administration (FDA) regulates herbal supplements as foods.
-This means they don’t have to meet the same standards as drugs and over-the-counter medications for proof of safety and effectiveness.
+The Food and Drug Administration regulates herbal supplements as foods.
+This means they don’t have to meet the same standards as drugs or over-the-counter medications for proof of safety and effectiveness.
 Companies also don’t have to follow the FDA’s Good Manufacturing Practices.

 Holly Holmes, M.D., associate professor in General Internal Medicine at MD Anderson, advises that you always think of herbal supplements as drugs.
 “This means they need to be given the kind of concern you’d give anything you’re using for the first time.”